Megan Thee Stallion Slams Kentucky AG Daniel Cameron Over Breonna Taylor Case on ‘SNL'

-Rapper Megan Thee Stallion called out Kentucky Attorney General Daniel Cameron and his handling of the Breonna Taylor case in her musical debut on “Saturday Night Live.”
+Rapper Megan Thee Stallion called out Kentucky Attorney General Daniel Cameron and his handling of the Breonna Taylor case in her musical debut on "Saturday Night Live," NBC News reports.

 The rapper performed her hit song “Savage” as she and the small musical stage were covered in hypnotic black and white imagery, with the phrase “Protect Black Women” displayed on a backdrop, NBC News reports.